casdoor/casdoor-website/docs/contributing.md

 - fix
 - resolve

-Issue in the same repository, for example:
+An issue in the same repository, for instance:

 ```text
 Fix: #902
 ```

-For more details, please see [Link PR to issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).
+For more details, please refer to [Linking a Pull Request to an Issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).

-### Modify PRs
+### Modifying PRs

-Inevitably, your PR may need to be revised.
-Please **re-use** the same PR when the code needs changes.
-Don't close the PR and open a new one.

-Here is a possible example:
+Your PR may need revision.
+Please modify the same PR when the code needs changes; don't close the PR and open a new one.
+Here is an example:

-- Modify the code in your local.
+- Modify the code on your local.

-- Modify this commit.
+- Modify your commit.

 ```shell
 git commit --amend